craigfrancis/wdoc/readme.md

 - Fairly small file size.
 - Contains everything they need in the file (e.g. custom fonts).
 - Can be read offline, and be archived.
-- Not really built for easy editing.
+- Not built for easy editing.
-- Do not cause many security problems (ish).
+- Usually good for security (excluding issues in PDF reader software).

 Unfortunately PDF's do have some problems:

 1. Do not work well on small screens (e.g. an A4 document will often cause horizontal/vertical scrolling).
 2. Requires custom software to convert the source document into a PDF file (most systems are ok at creating HTML, but this is difficult to convert to PDF).
-3. Content can be tagged for assistive devices, but this is rarely used (e.g. this text is a heading).
+3. Content *can* be tagged for assistive devices (e.g. screen readers), but because it isn't automatically applied, it is rarely used (e.g. identifying heading text), leaving the document less accessible.
-4. Cannot really change the font size (different to zooming in).
+4. The user cannot easily change the font size (different to zooming in, in that line length does not change, resulting in horizontal scrolling).
-5. Cannot really change the font itself (e.g. applying the [OpenDyslexic](http://opendyslexic.org/) font).
+5. The user cannot easily change the font itself (e.g. applying the [OpenDyslexic](http://opendyslexic.org/) font).
-6. Cannot really change the colours for fonts/backgrounds (e.g. colour contrast).
+6. The user cannot easily change the colours for fonts/backgrounds (e.g. colour contrast).
 7. Often you cannot copy/paste, or search the text in the document (e.g. when you have 2 columns of text, or when every character has been individually placed on the canvas).
-8. Positioning of elements is difficult, as it's done from the bottom left of the canvas (so font size, and text wrapping needs to be considered).
+8. When authoring documents, the positioning of elements is done from the bottom left of the canvas, so the vertical positioning needs to consider the amount of text the element contains, its font size, how the text wraps, etc.

 HTML can fix these problems:

 1. Can use CSS and media queries to work well on small and large screens.
-2. If you're starting with HTML, you don't need to do anything else.
+2. If you're starting with an HTML document, you don't need to do anything else.
 3. Developers are already conditioned (most of the time) to use semantic elements such as H1-6, Paragraphs, etc.
 4. Some browsers allow you to change the font size (e.g. Firefox).
 5. Most browsers have extensions for users to easily change the font in use (e.g. [OpenDyslexic](http://opendyslexic.org/get-it-free/)).
 6. Extensions can also fix colour contrast issues.
-7. Browsers are much at supporting copy/paste, or for the content to be indexed (e.g. searching).
+7. Browsers are much better at supporting copy/paste, and allowing the content to be indexed (e.g. searching).
-8. Positioning of elements is rarely done with absolute units, instead other CSS layout features are used (e.g. flexbox).
+8. When authoring documents, the positioning of elements in HTML are rarely done with absolute positioning, as CSS provides better layout features (e.g. flexbox), which is generally easier and more intuitive.

-But we can't just email a HTML document to someone:
+But we can't just email a HTML document to someone because:

 - It can request any other file on the computer (although some browsers do have some protections against this).
-- It can request files from the internet, allowing the author to retrive content from their server (i.e. content can be changed).
+- It can request files from the internet, allowing the author to retrieve content from their server (meaning content can be changed, which is not good for legal documents, e.g. invoices, terms and conditions, etc).
 - It can contain tracking code (JavaScript, images, etc) that allow the author to track when the file is opened (and possibly other events).
 - If you email the document, you cannot keep resources (like images) as separate files, they will need to be inlined (difficult, and can cause encoding problems).